-X 1 1 Name of participant (print) Signature of participant Date (mm/dd/yyyy)

-This document may not be signed using Adobe Acrobat Reader's "fill and sign" feature.

-A signature guarantee is required if any of the following apply:

-Stamp signature or medallion guarantee here.

-- The proceeds are deposited into a bank account. - The check is mailed to your address of record and the address has changed in the last 10 calendar days. - The distribution amount is more than \$250,000.

-If required, a signature guarantee must be performed by a bank, savings association, credit union, member firm of a domestic stock exchange or the Financial Industry Regulatory Authority that is an eligible guarantor institution.
-A notary public is NOT an acceptable guarantor.
-The guarantee must be in the form of a stamp or a typewritten or handwritten guarantee that is accompanied by a raised corporate seal.
+X / 1 Name of participant (print) Signature Date (mm/dd l/уууу) This document may not be signed using Adobe Acrob oat Reader's "fill and sigr n" feature.
+A signature guarantee is required unless: Stamp signature or medal lion gu uarantee e here. • the assets are rolled over to a new or existing America account. n Funds OR • you have attached a Letter of Acceptance from the rec financial institution AND the distribution amount is \$25 0 A signature guarantee must be performed by a bank, say association, credit union, member firm of a domestic stoc the Financial Industry Regulatory Authority that is an elig institution.
+A notary public is NOT an acceptable guar The guarantee must be in the form of a stamp or a typew handwritten guarantee that is accompanied by a raised of ck exchange or ible guarantor rantor. rritten or

 Distributions from 403(b) plans may require employer confirmation.
-Proceed to Section 8.
+Proceed to Section 6.